agschwender/pilbox/README.md

 TODO
 ====

+  * Assert that supplied query string does not have leading question mark
+  * Add controller tests
+  * Build-in automatic deploy to ec2 instance
+  * Document calls to service with options and explanations
   * Fill resize with background
   * Crop resize positioning
   * Add backends (S3, file system, etc...) if necessary